Modi Regime Using Brutal Tactics To Suppress Kashmiris’ Struggle: APHC - UrduPoint

 He called upon the international human rights organizations to urge India to stop victimization of the people of occupied Kashmir for demanding their right to self-determination.

-Meanwhile, APHC-AJK leader, Muhammad Sultan Butt, in a statement issued in Islamabad expressed serious concern over the surge in Indian state terrorism in occupied Kashmir and said that India was engaged in systematic genocide of the Kashmiris.
+Meanwhile, APHC-AJK leader, Muhammad Sultan Butt, in a statement issued in Islamabad expressed serious concern over the surge in Indian state terrorism in IIOJK and said that India was engaged in systematic genocide of the Kashmiris.

 He paid glowing tributes to the Kashmiri youth recently martyred by Indian troops in Kulgam, Baramulla, Rajori and other areas.

-He lamented, "India and Israel are perpetrating atrocities on the Muslims of Kashmir and Palestine but the world community is acting as a mute spectator."
+"India and Israel are perpetrating atrocities on the Muslims of Kashmir and Palestine but the world community was acting as a mute spectator," he lamented.